listicon

 img

-12 Days Beijing Lhasa Kathmandu Group Tour with High-Speed Train and Tibet Train Experience
+12 Days Beijing Lhasa Kathmandu Group Tour with Tibet Train Experience

 Tour Route: Beijing - Lhasa - Shigatse - Everest Base Camp - Gyirong - Kathmandu